Digging Bidadari’s Past: From Palace to First Muslim State Cemetery

 The second category of Muslim burials is licensed burials, which can take place on either wakaf lands or state lands.
 A form of licensed burial takes place on wakaf lands for private or public purposes.
 Wakaf lands are donated to the public for charitable causes such as madrasahs (Islamic schools), mosques or Muslim burials.
 However, in the context of Muslim public cemeteries in Singapore, a wakaf burial plot may not be considered public cemetery land if the donor and family are buried within the same wakaf land.
 Many poor Muslims who were not able to reserve plots for private burials could be buried on wakaf lands.
 It is mentioned that “a trust of land as a wakaf for the burial of the donor or family and relatives was held not to be public charity as it was not to the benefit of the public and was therefore void”.10 Hence, wakaf burials may both be public and private.
 The existence of such wakaf lands prove that financially able Muslims could provide burial plots for their descendants and for poorer Muslims.

 The highest number of Muslim burials were found on state lands.
-Bidadari was the first of such a state cemetery followed by Pusara Aman, Pusara Abadi I and Pusara Abadi II.
-The Muslim section of Bidadari was open from 1910 to 1973.11 By the time Bidadari was closed for exhumation in 1990s, there was an estimated figure of 78,800 burials for the 24-hectare Muslim section of Bidadari cemetery.12 This was more than the estimated 54,000 in the Christian section of Bidadari.
+Bidadari was the first of such a state cemetery, followed by Pusara Aman, Pusara Abadi I and Pusara Abadi II.
+The Muslim section of Bidadari was open from 1910 to 1973.11 By the time Bidadari was closed for exhumation in 1990s, there was an estimated 78,800 burials for the 24-hectare Muslim section of Bidadari Cemetery.12 This was more than the estimated 54,000 in the Christian section of Bidadari.

-The 48-ha Muslim section of Choa Chu Kang cemetery was made up of Pusara Aman I, Pusara Aman II, Pusara Abadi I and Pusara Abadi II.
-Pusara Aman I was a major part of the Muslim section of Choa Chu Kang.
-The 40-ha land was opened in 1970 and closed for burials in 1995.13 There were 45,000 burial plots in Pusara Aman I. Pusara Abadi I formed part of Pusara Aman I. Exhumed bodies from other cemetery plots which unclaimed by relatives were interred in Pusara Abadi I.
+The 48-hectare Muslim section of Choa Chu Kang Cemetery was made up of Pusara Aman I, Pusara Aman II, Pusara Abadi I and Pusara Abadi II.
+Pusara Aman I, comprising 40 ha, was a major part of the Muslim section.
+It was opened in 1970 and closed for burials in 1995,13 with 45,000 burial plots.
+Pusara Abadi I formed part of Pusara Aman I. Exhumed bodies from other cemetery plots that were unclaimed by relatives were interred in Pusara Abadi I.

-The other 8-ha section of Choa Chu Kang Muslim cemetery was made up of Pusara Aman II.
+Pusara Aman II made up the other 8 ha of the Choa Chu Kang Muslim cemetery.
 It was opened in 1995, after Pusara Aman I closed.
 Pusara Abadi II was also located in Pusara Aman II.
 Exhumed bodies from Bidadari that were claimed by families were interred in Pusara Aman II.

 Unlicensed Burials